puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-sysupdate-access-old-edge.md

 1. Install the Policy Definitions from [Microsoft Edge for Business](https://www.microsoft.com/edge/business/download).

-   - Pick the CHANNEL/BUILD and PLATFORM you want to use, and then click to "GET POLICY FILES".
+   - Pick the CHANNEL/BUILD and PLATFORM you want to use, and then click GET POLICY FILES.
    - Extract the zipped files.
    - Copy msedge.admx and msedgeupdate.admx to the `C:\Windows\PolicyDefinitions` directory.
    - Copy msedge.adml and msedgeupdate.adml (from the appropriate language/locale directory) to the `C:\Windows\PolicyDefinitions\[APPROPRIATE LANGUAGE/LOCALE]` directory.